harmindersinghnijjar/harminders-edgeville-yew-chopper-runelite-plugin/README.md

 ## Configuration

 The plugin does not require any additional configuration.
-However, it's crucial to ensure that the API endpoint (`API_BASE_URL`) is correctly set up and running to receive data sent by the plugin.
+However, it's crucial to ensure that the API endpoint (`[localhost:42069](http://localhost:42069)`) is correctly set up and running to receive data sent by the plugin.

 ## Contributing